This post was most recently updated on September 19th, 2023

 S/he will once again be your best friend and can walk you through how to make an offer on a house.
 S/he may even be able to find out how hot interest has been in the property and whether there are other offers pending or in the works.
 That will help you decide how aggressively to bid or whether a lowball offer might be accepted.

 Yaaay!
-The one that I and you’re waiting for!
+The one that I’ve been waiting for!
 A home inspection!

 A home inspection will confirm whether the homeowners were honest with you in their listing and reveal any issues that might have gone unnoticed.
 After the inspection and the appraisal of the property, you can secure your loan with a bank or lender.

-If there are any issues, you can have the seller repair them before you close or have them reduce the price so you can get it repaired on your own!
+If there are any issues, you can have the seller repair them before you close or have them reduce the price so you can get them repaired on your own.
 Skipping the inspection could cost you thousands of repairs down the road.
 I’m pretty sure I don’t want it to happen after closing my new home.